gykovacs/imbalanced_databases/README.md

-# rare_databases
+# imbalanced_databases

-The package contains the rare databases usually used for testing imbalanced learning solutions, the interface is similar to that of sklearn.databases.
+The package contains the imbalanced databases usually used for testing imbalanced learning solutions, the interface is similar to that of sklearn.databases.